INLA-RF: A Hybrid Modeling Strategy for Spatio-Temporal Environmental Data: Simulation studies

 \subsubsection{Results}

-In this section, we compare the INLA-RF1 approach - both with and without uncertainty propagation - to a base INLA model similar to Eq.~\eqref{Eq:simulationmodel}, but assuming a linear relationship for the regressors.
-The base INLA model serves as a benchmark.

-The used performance metrics are Root Mean Square Error (RMSE), Mean Absolute Error (MAE), Coverage Probability (CP), and Average Interval Width (AIW), calculated separately for the training set ($80\%$ of the simulated data) and the test set ($20\%$ of the data); the definitions of these metrics are provided in \ref{AppendixB:metrics}.
-We also present a selection of posterior distributions from the INLA output and from the implementation of INLA-RF1, with and without uncertainty propagation, for the observations with the highest RMSE under the benchmark SPDE model.

-Table~\ref{tab:TrainTest_Measures_Performance} presents the results obtained for the 80/20 training/testing split (the INLA label is used for the benchmark SPDE model, while INLA-RF1.1 and INLA-RF1.2 refer to the INLA-RF1 algorithm without and with uncertainty propagation, respectively).
-From this table, we can observe that applying INLA-RF1, regardless of uncertainty propagation, improves the RMSE, MAE, and CP metrics.
-In particular, the AIW metric suggests that when the hybrid approach is applied without uncertainty propagation (INLA-RF1.1), the predictions are more precise ---this is because the mean estimates are more accurate, although the uncertainty from the RF is not propagated to the INLA output.
+Table~\ref{tab:TrainTest_Measures_Performance} presents the results obtained for the 80\%-20\% training-test split (the INLA label is used for the benchmark INLA-based model with no hybridization, while INLA-RF1.1 and INLA-RF1.2 refer to the INLA-RF1 algorithm without and with uncertainty propagation, respectively).
+From this table, we can observe that applying INLA-RF1, regardless of uncertainty propagation, improves the RMSE, MAE, and CP metrics, both for training and test data.
+In particular, the AIW metric suggests that when the hybrid approach is applied without uncertainty propagation (INLA-RF1.1), the predictions are more precise; this is because the mean estimates are more accurate, although the uncertainty from the RF is not propagated to the INLA output.
 However, when uncertainty is propagated (INLA-RF1.2), the significant improvement in CP is accompanied by a wider predictive distribution, as indicated by a larger AIW, compared to the standard approach without hybrid inference.